telerik/winforms-docs/gridview/grouping/setting-groups-programmatically.md

 ![gridview-grouping-setting-groups-programmatically 002](images/gridview-grouping-setting-groups-programmatically002.png)

 RadGridView supports grouping on one or more levels.
-The following example demonstrates how you can group on two levels:#_[C#] Grouping on one or more levels_
+The following example demonstrates how you can group on two levels:

+#### Grouping on one or more levels

 {{source=..\SamplesCS\GridView\Grouping\Grouping.cs region=groupingOnOneOrMoreLevels}}
 {{source=..\SamplesVB\GridView\Grouping\Grouping.vb region=groupingOnOneOrMoreLevels}}